d-velop/dvelop-sdk-node/CONTRIBUTING.md

 > ```npm run prepare```

 Runs a lerna bootstrap command.
-This is triggered by the [npm lifecycle] an should usually never get executed on its own.
+This is triggered by the [npm lifecycle](https://www.npmjs.com/package/npm-lifecycle) when doing a ```npm i``` an should usually never get executed on its own.

 </br>